 UK Medical Visa Requirements 2026

-- Genuine Medical Need: You must demonstrate a legitimate need for private medical treatment unavailable or more suitable in the UK
+- Genuine Medical Need: Demonstrate a legitimate need for private medical treatment unavailable or more suitable in the UK

 - UK Medical Practitioner: Have arrangements with a GMC-registered medical practitioner who has confirmed they can provide your treatment